 - preserves probate records for inspection

 - processes court applications to the judge assigned to deal with probate matters

 The Probate Office consists of 4 public offices:

 - General Office: responsible for maintaining records of all grants of representation which have issued and for providing copies of probate documents.
 This office has the greatest amount of contact with the general public.

 - Seat Office: assess applications for grants of probate or administration lodged by solicitors and their agents.

-- Probate Personal Applications Section: enquiries about personal applications may be made by email to ProbatePersonalApplications@courts.ie Personal Applications Grants of Probate/Letters of Administration may be obtained by instructing a solicitor or by application in person to the Probate Office or the District Probate Registry for the county where the deceased lived.
+- Probate Personal Applications Section: enquiries about personal applications may be made by email to ProbatePersonalApplications@courts.ie.
+You can obtain Personal Applications, Grants of Probate and Letters of Administration by instructing a solicitor or by application in person to the Probate Office or the District Probate Registry for the county where the deceased lived.

-Further information regarding the workings of the Probate Office, the charges involved for grants and searches is available from the Court Service website.
+Further information about the workings of the Probate Office and the charges involved for grants and searches is available from the Court Service website.

 If you are the executor or have been appointed an administrator of an estate and the estate is not complicated, you can make a personal application to the Personal Application Section of the Probate Office (or to one of the 14 District Probate Registries around the country).

-(District Probate Registries are under the control of County Registrars with authority to issue grants of representation where the deceased at the time of his/her death had a fixed place of abode within the area of jurisdiction of the District Registry).
+(District Probate Registries are under the control of County Registrars and have authority to issue grants of representation where the deceased at the time of his/her death had a fixed place of abode within the area of jurisdiction of the District Registry).

 15-24 Phoenix Street North